Wisdom Teeth Extractions

 What Does the Removal of Wisdom Teeth Involve?

-At Silvertooth Family Dental, we understand that removing wisdom teeth can be a stressful experience for some patients.
+At Silvertooth Family and Whinery Dental, we understand that removing wisdom teeth can be a stressful experience for some patients.
 We offer several options for sedation dentistry to help you feel relaxed and comfortable during your procedure.
 We also offer nitrous oxide (laughing gas) as an additional form of relaxation, if desired.

 Please call our office at (903) 662-7420 to schedule a consultation to discuss your options for wisdom teeth extractions.